 We will be working hard to improve our speaking and listening skills in both our small group activities and whole class circle times.
 The FS 1 children will be aiming to listen to one another and participate with stories, rhymes, and songs.
 The FS2 children will be aiming to develop their ability to discuss stories, thinking about ‘why’ and ‘how’ ideas and events happen.

 We will be using a variety of opportunities and experiences to develop children’s confidence and awareness of space using our wonderful outdoor areas.
 We provide opportunities for children in FS1 to try out a variety of ways to move skilfully and negotiate space successfully; developing fine motor skills to build up confidence in mark making and beginning to write their own name independently.
 We aim for children in FS2 to experiment with gross motor movements for example trying out different ways of moving with control in Games.
-As well as fine motor movements for example, improving their handwriting style and accuracy.
+As well as fine motor movements for example, improving their handwriting style, accuracy and fluency.

 Literacy incorporates reading and writing skills in a variety of fun, exciting and sometimes messy activities!
 The FS1 children will begin to explore repetition of rhyme and rhythm in words, stories and poems and becoming confident mark makers, by ascribing meaning to marks they make through mark making.
 The FS2 children will be continuing to develop their reading skills; segmenting and blending sounds to read words, and attempting to write sentences in meaningful contexts using their phonetic knowledge and correct punctuation.